jalves94/biojava/ESOF-docs/assignment4.md

 ![solution2](Images/solution2.png)

-This way, the variable "data" stays as "null"ùand the error message is printed in the console (the parameter is set with its default value):
+This way, the variable "data" stays as "null" and the error message is printed in the console (the parameter is set with its default value):

 ![console](Images/console.JPG)